 (B) As part of its application for approval of electric utility demandside programs or program plans, the electric utility shall file or provide a reference to the commission case that contains any of the following information.
 All models and spreadsheets shall be provided as executable versions in native format with all formulas intact.

-A current market potential study.
-If the market potential study of the electric utility that is filing for approval of demandside programs or a demandside program plan is part of a statewide investorowned electric utilities market potential study, the sampling methodology shall reflect each utility’s service territory and shall provide statistically significant results for that utility;

-1. Complete documentation of all assumptions, definitions, methodologies, sampling techniques, and other aspects of the current market potential study;

-2. Clear description of the process used to identify the broadest possible list of measures and groups of measures for consideration;
+A current market potential study, if a Statewide Market Potential Study does not yet exist;

-Clear description of the process used to determine technical potential, economic potential, maximum achievable potential, and realistic achievable potential for a twenty (20)year planning horizon for major enduse groups (e.g., lighting, space heating, space cooling, refrigeration, motor drives, etc.) for each customer class; and
+Clear description of the process and assumptions used to determine technical potential, economic potential, maximum achievable potential, and realistic achievable potential for a twenty (20)year planning horizon for major enduse groups (e.g., lighting, space heating, space cooling, refrigeration, motor drives, etc.) for each customer class; and

 Identification and discussion of the twenty (20)year baseline energy and demand forecasts.
 If the baseline energy and demand forecasts in the current market potential study differ from the baseline forecasts in the utility’s most recent 4 CSR 24022 triennial compliance filing, the current market potential study shall provide a comparison of the two (2) sets of forecasts and a discussion of the reasons for any differences between the two (2) sets of forecasts.
 The twenty